Waterloo Creek massacre: Later historians' views

-Waterloo Creek Massacre Site
+Site

 On 25 June 2021, the Waterloo Creek Massacre site at 3837 Millie Road, Jews Lagoon was declared a site of state heritage significance as "a place of frontier conflict" and listed on the New South Wales State Heritage Register.
 The site is recognised as a significant place as a place of memorial for the Aboriginal community that honours the resistance and resilience of their ancestors.
 Located along the Waterloo/Millie Creek waterway the site has been largely degraded with only remnant vegetation including leopardwood, weeping myall, brigalow and silver-leaved ironbark.